lagom/lagom/docs/manual/scala/guide/cluster/Cluster.md

 A service instance joins a cluster when the service starts up.

-### Joining during development

-In development you are typically only running the service on one cluster node.
-No explicit joining is necessary; the [[Lagom Development Environment|DevEnvironment]] handles it automatically.

-## Joining

-A service instance joins a cluster when the service starts up.

 1. **Joining during development**:  In development you are typically only running the service on one cluster node.
 No explicit joining is necessary; the [[Lagom Development Environment|DevEnvironment]] handles it automatically and creates a single-node cluster.

 1. **Joining during production**: There are several mechanisms available to create a cluster in production.
 This documentation covers the two recommended approaches: